peteroupc/peteroupc.github.io/randomfunc.md

 - Generate a list of possible outcomes (for example, the list can contain 10 items labeled "good" and three labeled "bad") and [shuffle](#Shuffling) that list.
 Each time an outcome must be generated, choose the next unchosen outcome from the shuffled list.
 Once all those outcomes are chosen, shuffle the list and continue.
 - Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "good" and "bad", and the other list can contain the weights 10 and 3, respectively).
 Each time an outcome must be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
 Once all of the weights are 0, re-fill the list of weights with the same weights the list had at the start, and continue.

-However, "almost-random" sampling techniques are not recommended&mdash;
-- whenever computer or information security is involved, or
-- in cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.
+However, "almost-random" sampling techniques are not recommended whenever information security (ISO/IEC 27000) is involved, including when predicting future random numbers would give a player or user a significant and unfair advantage.

 **Note:** [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
 It involves evaluating a function at N random points in the domain, adding them up, then dividing the sum by N.  The ["Variance" MathWorld article](http://mathworld.wolfram.com/Variance.html) gives methods for calculating the estimate's variance.
 (After calculating the error, or square root of variance, and the estimated integral, both can be multiplied by the volume of the domain.)
 Often _quasirandom sequences_ (also known as [_low-discrepancy sequences_](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobol and Halton sequences), often together with an RNG, provide the "random" numbers to sample the function more efficiently.
 Unfortunately, the methods to produce such sequences are too complicated to show here.